-In the Issues Paper, the Panel noted the importance of fuel diversity in the provision of SRAS.
+The Panel has acknowledged the importance of fuel diversity in the provision of SRAS.
 Although fuel diversity appears to be addressed by the interim standard in the description for 'technological' diversity, the Panel considers it is of value to specifically include fuel as a separate category.
 The Panel also considers that this goes towards addressing the issue raised by Alinta regarding the growing integration of the gas and electricity markets (as discussed further below in Chapter 4).
-However, depending on the availability of SRAS based on different fuel sources, adding a specific fuel criterion could impact on the overall costs of SRAS in particular sub-networks.
-The Panel welcomes any comments on the potential value of including diversity in fuel and whether increasing costs would be a risk.
+Depending on the availability of SRAS based on different fuel sources, adding a specific fuel criterion could impact on the overall costs of SRAS in particular sub-networks.
+However, the Panel notes that the fuel diversity is just one of the factors that needs to be considered and that in the procurement of SRAS, AEMO is required to take into account achieving the SRAS objective.